 Step 1 – Prerequsites

-You must have root user or sudo privilege user access to install Tomcat on Debian system.
+You must have root user or sudo privileged user access to install Tomcat on the Debian system.
 Login to your Debian system with shell access.
-Use SSH to get the access to the remote Linux system.
+Use SSH to get access to the remote Linux system.

 Now update the apt package manager cache and upgrade the current packages of the system.

 Step 2 – Install Java